Christianity in the 10th century: Kievan Rus'

 The success of the conversion of the Bulgarians facilitated the conversion of other East Slavic peoples, most notably the Rus', predecessors of Belarusians, Russians, and Ukrainians.

 After the First Bulgarian Empire was converted to Christianity, it started a massive missionary expansion north and east.
 As a result, it was able to convert and help convert many East Slavic peoples and introduce to them Bulgarian books and Church literature in Bulgarian, most notably the Rus' (Ruthenians), predecessors of Belarusians, Russians, and Ukrainians/Rusyns.
 By the beginning of the 11th century most of the pagan Slavic world, including Ukraine, Russia, Bulgaria and Serbia, had been converted to Christianity.

 Between the 8th and the 13th century the area was settled by the Kievan Rus'.
-An attempt to Christianize them had already been made in the 9th century, with the Christianization of the Rus' Khaganate.
-The efforts were finally successful in the 10th century, when about 980 Vladimir the Great was baptized at Chersonesos.
+Its Christianization was successful in the 10th century, when about 980 Vladimir the Great was baptized at Chersonesos.
 He was also married to the Byzantine princess Anna Porphyrogeneta, the sister of the Byzantine Emperor Basil II.
 In 988, the Christian Church in Rus' territorially fell under the jurisdiction of the Ecumenical Patriarchate of Constantinople after it was officially adopted as the state religion.
 The Christianisation of Kievan Rus' firmly allied it with the Byzantine Empire.
 The Greek learning and book culture was adopted in Kiev and other centres of the country.
 Churches started to be built on the Byzantine model.